 In laparotomy, a larger incision is made to directly see the adhesions and treat them.
 This technique is also known as open adhesiolysis and is associated with potential complications such as acute renal failure, sepsis, myocardial infarctions, respiratory failure, and wound infections.
 Moreover, the paradoxical relationship between treating adhesions surgically and surgery as the most common cause of adhesions makes the treatment of adhesions particularly difficult to manage.

 Preventing abdominal adhesions is not an easy feat.
 However, surgical techniques can effectively minimize the occurrence of abdominal adhesions.
-Laparoscopic surgery is great, because the incisions are smaller than that of laparotomy.
+Laparoscopic surgery is good for this because the incisions are smaller than that of laparotomy.

 If, for whatever reasons, laparoscopic surgery cannot be done, and open adhesiolysis is required, a wax-like film is placed between the organs and the incisional area to help prevent the formation of new adhesions.
 The film is absorbed by the body within a week and it hydrates the organs in the process.
 This prevents dehydration, a strongly suspected cause of adhesion formation.